Nightlife in Hue

 2. Getting around Hue’s iconic spots at night time by cyclo

-Night time is the best time to taking a cyclo to discover the hidden charms of Hue.
+Night time is the best time to taking a cyclo to discover the hidden charms of Hue (Vietnam).
 Cyclo is the three-wheel vehicle operated by manpower.
 It’s so popular in Hue that you can see it in almost streets, along the river banks or hotels’ surrounding areas.
 The night cyclo adventure will take tourists to cross Truong Tien Bridge, also called Trang Tien, – an iconic symbol of charming and elegant Hue.
 At night time, the bridge becomes glittering and twinkling by the vibrant light system that is constantly changing five colors.
 Then, cyclo drivers will take tourists through Hue’s buzzing streets as well as quieter and less touristic areas, where they can observe the local daily lives.
 Hue Museum of Royal Antiquities, the Moon Gate, and The Nine Holy Canons are also included in this trip to give passengers an overview of Hue during its royal period.

 Cyclo drivers themselves can be ingenious tour guides who can tell many interesting stories about Hue’s culture and history.
 They are also flexible to make any stop for tourists to stroll at a walking street, wander along river banks, or try local food at a sidewalk vendor.
 One important note is that tourists should be clear with the cyclo drivers about tour duration, destinations and rate at the beginning of the trip to avoid any misunderstanding.